fuuko08/CH18-Social-Network-API/README.md

 I built an API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.

+Please see the video demostation by clicking on this link: https://youtu.be/BUXtTWuJvnM

 ### User Story
 ```
 AS A social media startup